ed-knowah/ng-CRUD/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Run `json-server --watch db.json ` to start your local  jso server.
+Run `json-server --watch db.json ` to start your local  json server.
 Navigate to `http://localhost:3000/`.
 The local server  will  be up and running, available to serve you automatically.

 ## Code scaffolding